Why Do Graphics Cards Have Memory?

 If your graphics card came with less than 10-12 GB of VRAM, don’t even consider 4K gaming unless you want to upscale the resolution.

 Upscaling allows you to preserve a lot of VRAM space because it uses special textures that are made to look like they’re high-resolution.

 If you want to game at 8K, you’ll probably need over 20 GB of VRAM to store the enormous frame.

 Can you upgrade graphics card memory?

 Graphics card memory cannot be upgraded because it’s soldered onto the PCB.
 The circuit board design predetermines the maximum memory size on a graphics card.
-If a manufacturer decides to increase memory size on a graphics card, the memory chip dies are doubled.
+If a manufacturer decides to increase the memory size on a graphics card, the memory chip dies are doubled.